-He identified the suspect as Luis Eduardo Garavito, who appeared in police mug shots displayed for reporters as a tall, dark-skinned man with mustache.
+He identified the suspect as Luis Eduardo Garavito, who was shown in police mug shots to be a tall, dark-skinned man with mustache.

-Garavito was arrested after an 18-month investigation into the disappearances of children, in at least 11 Colombian states, whose bodies were found ``with throats slit, signs of having been tied up and mutliated,'' the prosecutor said.
+Garavito was arrested after an 18-month investigation into the disappearances of children in at least 11 Colombian states.
+The children’s bodies were found with their throats slit and showing ``signs of having been tied up and mutilated,″ the prosecutor said.